-Organized Strength for Home-Based Workers is a research and advocacy collaboration between the WIEGO Network and HomeNet Thailand.
-It aims to improve the livelihood, economic security and empowerment of women home-based and other informal workers, including by providing greater access to social protection and, especially, occupational health and safety.
+Organized Strength for Home-Based Workers was a research and advocacy collaboration between the WIEGO Network and HomeNet Thailand.

-Launched in 2008, the project made progress in developing an Informal Sector Network in Thailand and broadening support for informal workers beyond home-based workers.
+Launched in 2008, the project helped develop an Informal Sector Network in Thailand and broadened support for informal workers beyond home-based workers.
 Particular progress was achieved in moving toward a more membership-based organization (MBO) model from the existing NGO model.
 Collective organizing can lead to improved income, legal status, working conditions and livelihood security.

 One of the intended results of the project was the improved legal status of informal workers in Thailand.
 HomeNet Thailand successfully campaigned for the enactment of a national law protecting homeworkers, ratified in 2010.
 The law provides for protection of wages – including equal pay for men and women doing the same job – as well as occupational health and safety and responsibilities of employers toward homeworkers.
 It also establishes a Committee for the Protection of Homeworkers on which both men and women will serve, ensuring women have a role in decision making.
-Between 500,000 and 2 million workers are affected by this legislation.
-Read more about Protecting Homeworkers in Thailand.
+As many as 2 million workers are affected by this legislation.
+Read Winning Legal Rights for Thailand's Homeworkers.

 Further evidence of the significant impact of this project is found in the increased ownership and commitment of HomeNet Thailand members.
-More than 3,000 members now pay membership fees.
+By project's end, more than 3,000 members were paying membership fees.

 Training was provided in response to the identified needs of MBO members and delivered at two levels – for leaders and for members – and delivered by both academics and practical resource people.
 For example, HomeNet Thailand board members identified three training needs: MBO organization, OHS promotion and policy advocacy skills.
 The project team would then follow-up with trainees to see whether training affected behavior change.
 The approach to training was intended to promote sustainability.